accredible/multi-property-build-system/gulp/README.md

     * [x] Serve files locally
     * [ ] Have Live-Reload / Browsersync
     * [x] Open localhost when ready
-* [ ] We will probably house the API in the same repo

 #### Bonus Features

 Consider using [gulp-newer](https://www.npmjs.com/package/gulp-newer) as google use it with their [web-starter-kit](https://github.com/google/web-starter-kit/blob/master/gulpfile.babel.js)

 Consider adding Service-Worker pre caching.

+We will probably house the API in the same repo, prepare for this.

 ## Taskrunner Options